hyperoslo/hyper_admin/README.md

 ## License

 Knowledge Base is available under the MIT license.
+See LICENSE.md for more details.